ikepgh/AmiTwitter/trunk/README.txt

 INTRODUCTION
 ------------

-AmiTwitter is a program to send and view Tweets received on the Twitter network.
-It has the capability to send Direct Messages.
-It can display the Name, Location, Following, Followers and Tweets count statistics for each user.
-It can download your most recent Tweets and display all @Replies to your account.
-It also has a "Random" function that downloads the most Recent Tweets to open public accounts in which you are 'not' subscribed...just for fun... and very entertaining.  ;-).
-AmiTwitter also displays Retweets: to me, of me and by me.
-It also displays the most recent tweet by friends & followers (currently only by User ID).
+Features:

+    * Sends Tweets and Direct Messages on the Twitter network
+    * Downloads Following Tweets Timeline (and images)
+    * Downloads @Replies; Retweets of me, by me and to me
+    * Downloads Public Timeline (Random Tweets just for fun...)
+    * Displays the most recent Tweets that you have sent
+    * Displays the most recent Tweet by all friends & followers (User ID)
+    * Follows and Unfollows users
+    * MorphOS, OS 3.x compatible

 Thanks for your interest!
 AmiTwitter Open Source Team